mmeyer2k/valhalla/readme.md

 - allows you to easily exclude entire swaths of the internet by [**only** allowing tlds you need](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/tlds.yaml)
 - simple to configure and switch vpn servers
 - uses dnscrypt and dnssec without extra steps
-- all you need is virtualbox + vagrant
 - very small project well suited for forking
 - hate windows update? hate cortana? nuke all microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)
 - don't need to trust client software from shady vpn companies, just use their openvpn config files